expo/expo-electron-adapter/README.md

 ---

-> Warning: Support for Electron is experimental.
-Please open an issue at [expo-cli/issues][expo-cli-issues] if you encountered any problems.
+> Warning: This package is no longer maintained.

 This package wraps `electron-webpack` and adds support for Expo web and other universal React packages.